-Recovering from a finger injury or managing a chronic hand condition can be a major drag.
+Recovering from a finger injury or surgery or managing a chronic hand condition is tough.
 Daily activities such as work and errands can cause debilitating pain.
-A finger splint can help you get through everyday tasks without aggravating your injury.
-The best brace for your condition depends on your specific injury and lifestyle.
-Check out the finger injuries and recommended uses below to find if our versatile finger straightening splint is ideal for your specific situation!
+A long, two finger immobilizer can help you get through everyday tasks without aggravating your injury.
+This full-length hand splint limits finger movement, promoting natural healing and preventing reinjury.

 It’s no surprise that immobilization is a must after you’ve sprained, broken, or jammed your fingers but wearing a hard cast can be irritating.
 Wearing this splint for torn ligaments and broken fingers is a more comfortable option compared to a cast.
 With this splint, you receive the same full support and immobilization of a cast but without all the irritation and itching.

 The aluminum splint is covered in a breathable and lightweight padded sponge foam and nylon material, keeping your hand cool and comfortable during extended wear.